mbdemoraes/mbdemoraes/README.md

 - 👋 Hi, I’m @mbdemoraes
-- 👀 I’m interested in optimization, optimization, bio-inspired algorithms, machine learning and decision analysis
+- 👀 I’m interested in optimization, bio-inspired algorithms, machine learning and decision analysis
 - 🌱 I’m currently working on multi-objective optimization for oil field development
 - 💞️ I’m looking to collaborate to open source projects in python language
 - 📫 You can reach me by e-mail at mbmoraes@unicamp.br